 Interest rates change from time to time.
 When interest rates rise, the value of fixed income assets generally declines.
 After all, interest rates are simply calculated from the formula:

 Since the interest paid on fixed-income assets like bonds doesn’t change (fixed), higher rates mean a decrease in price.
 If bonds are generally seen as protection against equity risk—which many advisors would say they are—then a true safe haven must protect against equity and interest rate risk to be worth it.

-The value of stocks and bonds aren’t they only variables from which a safe haven must shelter a saver.
+The value of stocks and bonds aren’t the only variables from which a safe haven must shelter a saver.
 Money itself can lose value over time.
-Sometimes, the value of currency can drop in a hurry, such as around a recession or other economic downturn.
-This value drop is known as inflationary risk.
+Sometimes, the value of a currency can drop in a hurry, such as during a recession or other economic downturn.
+This value drop is inflationary risk.

 If you own assets that are only valued in dollars, euros, or any other currency, your inflationary risk is something you may want to consider.
 And even if you steer clear of stocks and bonds completely, just the money in your bank account would be at risk from inflation.

 These three risks are the major ones a true safe haven asset must avoid and protect against, but by no means is this list comprehensive.
-There are a wide range of other risks.
+There is a wide range of other risks.